-As we are now on the verge of welcoming the infant Jesus into our hearts & lives, it is a fine moment to thank those many of you who have contributed practically & spiritually to our collective & individual preparations for Christmas.
-It is a blessing for us to welcome so many visitors as well as returning family members to our Christmas Masses, & they often speak warmly of the beauty of our Church, its decoration & our Liturgy.
-I hope you will, in the spirit of Advent, take courage in adventurously encouraging those members of your family who don’t join us here regularly to come & see, & thereby season our celebrations with their presence & prayer.
+As we are now on the verge of welcoming the infant Jesus into our hearts & lives it is a fine moment to thank those many of you who have contributed practically & spiritually to our collective & individual preparations for Christmas.
+It is a blessing for us to welcome so many visitors, as well as returning family members, to our Christmas Masses, & they often speak warmly of the beauty of our Church, its decoration & our Liturgy.
+I hope you will, in the spirit of Advent, take courage in adventurously inviting those members of your family who don’t join us here regularly to come, to see, & to pray alongside us, thereby season our celebrations with their presence & prayer.